Joan Shenton: Independent producer

-AIDS denial
+AIDS dissident

-Shenton is known as a HIV/AIDS hypothesis critic; in 2012 investigative health journalist Brian Deer wrote for The Guardian that she "comes across as the queen of denial".
-Shenton has no medical or scientific training.
-Yusef Azad, director of policy and campaigns at the National AIDS Trust summarized Shenton's views as "scientific illiteracy" and conspiracy mongering.

-Background
+Shenton has made a number of documentary films erroneously claiming that AIDS is not caused by HIV.
+It is established scientific fact that untreated HIV is the precursor to AIDS.

 A programme for Channel 4's Dispatches series (AIDS: The Unheard Voices), produced by Jad Adams, was the first of four Meditel commissions on the subject.
 It won the Royal Television Society Journalism Award (1988) and Meditel was the first independent production company ever to win this award.
 There followed The AIDS Catch (Dispatches, 1990), then AZT – Cause for Concern (Dispatches, 1991) which was awarded the British Medical Association Educational Merit Award (1992).
 AIDS and Africa (Dispatches, 1993) travelled across Africa and challenged the reported figures for AIDS at the time.

 During this period, Meditel made a series of reports on the AIDS debate which were shown on Sky News: Amsterdam Alternative AIDS Conference (1992) featuring AIDS denialist, molecular biologist Peter Duesberg; AZT Babies (1992); AIDS Dissidents in Europe (1993).
 In late 1993 a one-hour documentary called Diary of an AIDS Dissident was transmitted on Sky News.

 In 2000, Shenton and Huw Christie, editor of Continuum magazine, made Search for Solutions: The Great AIDS Debate for M-Net's Carte Blanche programme in South Africa.
 It included a specially granted interview with President Thabo Mbeki.

 In 2010, Shenton was part of the Alternative AIDS Conference in Vienna and was amongst a number of denialists interviewed by Russia Today.

 The following year, the independent film Positively False: Birth of a Heresy, co-produced with Andi Reiss, was released by Meditel and Yellow Productions.
-The film brought together highlights from over 60 hours of footage from the Meditel archive, denying the link between HIV and AIDS.
+The film brought together highlights from over 60 hours of footage from the Meditel archive, challenging the link between HIV and AIDS.
 It was nominated for Best Documentary at the Lucerne (2011) and Marbella (2012) International Film Festivals.

 In 2014, Shenton and Reiss made a 30-minute documentary, Positive Hell, which followed the lives of five individuals in Northern Spain who survived a diagnosis of HIV while shunning medication for decades.
 Positive Hell was also nominated for Best Documentary at Marbella International Film Festival (2014) and was selected for the online festivals LACineFest (2015), Digital Griffix, Montreal (2015) and the Indie Festival, Switzerland (2015).
 Following selection and subsequent banning from London Independent Film Festival, Portobello Film Festival and Bluestockings (New York) in 2016, the film won the Special Jury Prize for World Social Impact at the 2017 Queens World Film Festival.
 It was also screened at the National Action Network in Harlem and Parents in Action Centre, Jackson Heights.

 Shenton is a board member of Rethinking AIDS.
-The medical and scientific community regards AIDS denialism as false pseudoscience and quackery, citing conclusive scientific evidence.